-"O": Share-Class intended for individual investors, investing either themselves or through a UCI investing on their behalf, who are clients of Distributors, providers of investment services or financial intermediaries who provide these clients:
+Distributors, providers of investment services or financial intermediaries who provide these clients:

-- a) independent investment advice and/or portfolio management services within the meaning of MiFID II or applicable national legislation, or - b) other investment services within the meaning of MiFID II or applicable national legislation, have separate fee arrangements with their clients in relation to those services provided and, as per the terms of those arrangements, do not or are not eligible to receive and retain any retrocession or rebate in connection with their investment in the relevant Share-Class;
+- independent investment advice and/or portfolio management services within the meaning of MiFID II or applicable national legislation, or; - b. other investment services within the meaning of MiFID II or applicable national legislation, and have separate fee arrangements with these clients in relation to those services provided that, as per the terms of those arrangements, they do not or are not eligible to receive and retain any retrocession or rebate in connection with their investment in the relevant Share-Class:

-and who have signed, at the discretion of the Management Company, an "O" Share-Class agreement with the Management Company in relation to their client's investment in the Company.
+and who have signed, at the discretion of the Management Company, an O Share-Class agreement with the Management Company in relation to their clients' investment in the Company.
 Neither retrocessions nor rebates are paid.
-The maximum management fee for Share-Class "O" is lower than the maximum fee for Share-Class "O" is equal to the fixed service fee for Share-Class "O" is equal to the fixed service fee for Share-Class "P".
-The maximum subscription fee and conversion fee for Share-Class "O" is equal to maximum subscription fee and conversion fee of Share-Class "P".
-Management fee, fixed service fee, subscription fee and conversion fee of each Sub-Fund are mentioned in each Sub-Fund factsheet.
+The maximum management fee for Share-Class "O" is lower than the maximum fee for Share-Class "P".
+The fixed service fee for Share-Class "O" is equal to the fixed service fee for Share-Class "P".
+The maximum subscription fee and conversion fee for Share-Class "O" is equal to maximum subscription fee and conversion fee of Share-Class Management fee, fixed fee service subscription fee and conversion fee of each Sub-Fund are mentioned in each Sub-Fund